dOpensource/dsiprouter/README.md

 ### Prerequisites:

 - Must run this as the root user (you can use sudo)
+- git needs to be installed

+**On Debian 8.9:**

+- Kamailio will be automatically installed along with dSIPRouter.
+Just click "enter" and "y" to not have a ROOT password on mysql and to accept all of the default settings.
+In the future we will enter all of these settings on your behalf.

+**On CentOS 7.x:**

 - Kamailio needs to be installed with the default kamailio configuration directory
 - You will need your kamailio database credentials.
-- git needs to be installed

 ### Installing and Running It: